robmorieson/record-sorting-exercise/README.md

 - Emotion with `styled` syntax
 - Jest and React Testing Library

 To circumvent CORS limitation data is fetched from the API during the build stage via Next's `getStaticProps` function.
-This has the added benefit of making the site full SSG.
+This has the added benefit of making the site fully SSG.

 For testing, run `yarn test`